 –The Flash Vol. 2 #233

 Countdown 27.
-Ever since returning from an alternate reality during “The Lightning Saga,” Flash Wally West has been taking his wife, Linda, and his two six-year old children, Iris and Jai, on dangerous missions with him.
-Granted, the kids do have Speed Force powers, but they’re eight-years-old, and Linda doesn’t have any powers at all!
+Ever since returning from an alternate reality during “The Lightning Saga,” Flash Wally West has been taking his wife, Linda, and his two six-year-old children, Iris and Jai, on dangerous missions with him.
+Granted, the kids do have Speed Force powers, but they’re six-years-old, and Linda doesn’t have any powers at all!
 When the Wally brings his family into battle against an army of aquatic alien invaders, this is the last straw for the JLA.
 The ultimate superhero team steps in and easily repels the ET invasion.
 Afterward, the JLA demands that Wally turn his kids over to child services for endangerment issues!
 Wally flips out and starts yelling at his teammates.
 Wally even exclaims that he’ll be damned if he’s going to take any shit from Batman, who has “gone through four Robins!”
 Whoa.
 When Wally calms down, he explains that his children, due to the Speed Force within them, are aging at an incredible rate despite having only been born two years ago.
 Everyone in the JLA had assumed that the kids had aged due to a bizarre side-effect of being trapped in an alternate reality for a while.
 Not the case.
 Blame it on the Speed Force.
 Because the kids are growing so fast, Wally and Linda have decided to let them live their lives to the extreme, or “all-out” as Wally puts it.
 And for some reason, everyone in the JLA is okay with this line of reasoning.
 Hey, why not?

 –Supergirl Vol. 5 #23